Hydrogen storage: Formic acid

 Formic acid is a highly effective hydrogen storage material, although its H2density is low.
 Carbon monoxide free hydrogen has been generated in a very wide pressure range (1–600 bar).
 A homogeneous catalytic system based on water-soluble ruthenium catalysts selectively decompose HCOOH into H2 and CO2 in aqueous solution.
 This catalytic system overcomes the limitations of other catalysts (e.g. poor stability, limited catalytic lifetimes, formation of CO) for the decomposition of formic acid making it a viable hydrogen storage material.
 And the co-product of this decomposition, carbon dioxide, can be used as hydrogen vector by hydrogenating it back to formic acid in a second step.
 The catalytic hydrogenation of CO2 has long been studied and efficient procedures have been developed.
 Formic acid contains 53 g L−1 hydrogen at room temperature and atmospheric pressure.
 By weight, pure formic acid stores 4.3 wt% hydrogen.
 Pure formic acid is a liquid with a flash point 69 °C (cf. gasoline −40 °C, ethanol 13 °C).
 85% formic acid is not flammable.

-Carbohydrates

-Carbohydrates (polymeric C6H10O5) release H2 in a bioreformer mediated by the enzyme cocktail—cell-free synthetic pathway biotransformation.
-Carbohydrates provide high hydrogen storage densities as a liquid with mild pressurization and cryogenic constraints: It can also be stored as a solid powder.
-Carbohydrates are the most abundant renewable bioresource in the world.